pickten/StoryCraftJS/README.md

 **Note:** While this is entirely my code (not counting libraries, etc., which are either loaded from another site or are in a subfolder), the core is not my idea, specifically features 1-9.
+They are from the original Storycraft, which this is an attempt to both port and possibly expand on.
-However, with the following exceptions, features 10 and on are mine:
+In particular, with the following exceptions, features 10 and on are mine:

 (none currently)